One-step estimator paths for concave regularization: Introduction

+This article provides a complete framework for sparse diminishing-bias regularization that combines ideas from OSE with the concept of a \textit{regularization path} -- a general technique, most famously associated with the LARS algorithm \citep{efron_least_2004}, that estimates a sequence of models under decreasing amounts of regularization.
+So long as the estimates do not change too quickly along the path, such algorithms can be very fast to run and are an efficient way to obtain a high-quality \textit{set} of models to choose amongst.

+A path of one-step estimators (POSE; Algorithm \ref{posealgo}) provides $\ell_1$ penalized regression on a grid of decreasing penalties, but adapts coefficient-specific weights to decrease as a function of the coefficient estimated in the previous path step.
+POSE takes advantage of a natural match between path algorithms and one-step estimation: OSE relies upon inputs being close to the optimal solution, which is precisely the setting where path algorithms are most efficient.
+We formalize `close' with a result in Theorem \ref{thm:sparseapprox} that relates weighted-$\ell_1$ to $\ell_0$ regularization.

+This framework allows us to provide \begin{itemize} \item a {\it path} of coefficient fits, each element of which corresponds to sparse diminishing-bias regularization estimation under a different level of penalization; where \item obtaining the path of coefficient fits requires {\it no more computation} than a state-of-the-art $\ell_1$ regularization path algorithm; and \item there are good closed-form rules for selection of the optimal penalty level along this path. \end{itemize} The last capability here is derived from a Bayesian interpretation for our \textit{gamma lasso} implementation of POSE, from which we are able to construct information criteria for penalty selection.
+We view such tools as an essential ingredient for practical applicability in large-scale industrial machine learning where, e.g., cross-validation is not always viable or advisable.

-Section \ref{rp} is a survey of sparse diminishing-bias regularization: we review the connection between concave and weighted-$L_1$ penalties in \ref{rp}.1, and present novel results on the distance between weighted-$L_1$ and $L_0$ minimization in \ref{rp}.2.
-The POSE algorithm is introduced in Section \ref{pose}, with our gamma lasso specification in \ref{pose}.1 and its motivation from Bayesian foundations in \ref{pose}.2.
-Section \ref{sss} covers implementation issues key to any path-based strategy: speed and stability in \ref{sss}.1, and model selection in \ref{sss}.2.
-Finally, Section \ref{eg} presents two empirical studies: a simulation experiment in \ref{eg}.1, and in \ref{eg}.2 we investigate the data analysis question: given all goals in the past decade of NHL hockey, what can we say about individual player contributions?
+The remainder of this paper is outlined as follows.
+Section \ref{sec:algos} presents the general regularized regression problem and introduces POSE, our path of one-step estimators algorithm, and the gamma lasso (GL), our implemented version of POSE.
+Section \ref{sec:weighted} gives an overview on the relationship between concave and weighted-$\ell_1$ regularization.
+Section \ref{sec:select} provides a Bayesian model interpretation for the gamma lasso, and derives from this model a set of information criteria that can be applied in penalty selection along the regularization path.
+Finally, we present two empirical studies: an extensive simulation experiment in Section \ref{sec:sim}, and in Section \ref{sec:nhl} we investigate the data analysis question: given all goals in the past decade of NHL hockey, what can we say about individual player contributions?

-Throughout, we focus on practice and computation.
-For example, the theory of Section \ref{rp}.3 and the experiment in Section \ref{eg}.1 take $L_0$ minimization as the oracle comparator.
-We are agnostic about existence of any sparse `truth' and promote these techniques from an information-compression perspective.
-And Section \ref{sss} emphasizes quick selection amongst a range of penalty sizes, as required by any practitioner who is unwilling to rely upon theoretically optimal specification when analyzing real data.
-The goal is to help nudge sparse diminishing-bias regularization into the Big Data mainstream.\footnote{To this end, we also provide polished and well-documented software in the \texttt{gamlr} package for R.}